maxmcd/bramble/readme.md

 ## Show Me What It's Like To Use It

-Here's an example project that downloads busybox and uses it to create a script that says hello world.
+Here's an example project that downloads busybox and uses it to create a script that says "Hello world!".

 **bramble.toml**
 ```toml